loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 }
 ```

+In your client-side app, you save this JWT token and make following requests with it using _bearer token_ (see below) in order for those to be authenticated.

 ### Get current user

 This endpoint is protected by auth middleware.
+We will use the token we got earlier to perform a request with the _bearer token_ technique (replace `TOKEN` with the JWT token you got earlier):

 ```sh
 $ curl --location --request GET '127.0.0.1:5150/api/user/current' \
      --header 'Content-Type: application/json' \
      --header 'Authorization: Bearer TOKEN'
 ```

+That should be your first authenticated request!.

 Check out the source code for `controllers/auth.rs` to see how to use the authentication middleware in your own controllers.